Woman gesticulating at world map chart in conference room

 Governance and efficiency

 When distributed marketing comes from one platform, organizations maintain control over everything on the operational level: workflows, editorial procedures, review cycles, updates, deployment schedules, you name it.
-While the network is distributed, there’s a centralized foundation that remains constant, ensuring everything under it follows the same rules and adheres to the same processes, which breeds efficient, repeatable actions that scale.
+While the network is distributed, there’s a centralized foundation that remains constant, ensuring everything under it follows the same rules and adheres to the same processes, which breeds efficient, repeatable actions that scale, lessens workloads, and enables agile pivots when needed.

-A large part of the central control that distinguishes distributed marketing is brand consistency.
-Recall the Nike example and the chaos that would ensue if each distribution channel beyond the company’s corporate reach could market its products however they saw fit.
-But with centralized control, a brand base is established for every distributed marketing channel so that everywhere an organization sells its products, the brand remains unified.
+A large part of the central control that distinguishes distributed marketing is brand management.
+Recall the earlier example and the chaos that would ensue if each distribution channel beyond Nike’s corporate reach could market Nike products however they saw fit.
+But centralized control establishes a home base for brand management and consistency for every distributed marketing channel so that everywhere an organization sells its products, the brand remains unified.

 Legal and regulatory compliance

-While brand consistency is important, when the branding slides or is somehow off, there aren’t potentially dire ramifications.
+While brand consistency is important, inconsistent branding isn’t going to cause anything dire.
 Not so with legal and regulatory compliance.
 Many of the world’s best-known brands represent the finance, healthcare, insurance, and similar sectors that are heavily regulated.
 With distributed marketing channels in place across the world, keeping tabs on legal and regulatory requirements is a must.
 Central control over various marketing channels helps brands avoid fines or other regulatory penalties.

 Analytics and automation